And welcome back to the Rush Limbaugh Program here at the EIB Network.

 We'll be back with more on the Rush Limbaugh program after this.

-It's Friday on the Rush Limbaugh program.
+It's Friday on the Rush Limbaugh Program.

 Roger Hedgecock filling in for Rush.

-Let's take one more call, squeeze it in.
+Let's take one more call.

 Here's George in Windsor, Connecticut.